Early Childhood Education

 Upon completion of this course, the student will be able to:

-- integrate observed documentation of children's ideas, feelings, and actions to engage children's families and others as active partners in developing early childhood curriculum and programs.
+- integrate assessments and observed documentation of children's ideas, feelings, and actions to engage children's families as active partners in understanding and supporting their child’s development.

 ECE 330 Infant and Toddler Development